150 EduE

 Program Highlights

-• Graduates are eligible for MN licensure in teaching Physics grades 9-12 or teaching Chemistry grades 9-12, with the option of adding General Science grades 5-8
+- Graduates are eligible for Minnesota licensure in Teaching Physics (grades 9–12) or Teaching Chemistry (grades 9-12), with the option of adding a General Science (grades 5–8) license

-• Courses are rooted in current best practices that prepare graduates to help students discover the world around them through inquiry and exploration
+- Courses are rooted in current best practices and prepare you to help students explore and understand the world through inquiry and exploration-based instruction

 Research & Experiential Learning